Defining AMA Policy

 Categories of AMA Policy

-This category includes the two components of the AMA’s Code of Medical Ethics: the AMA Principles of Medical Ethics, which establish the core ethical principles of the medical profession, and current Opinions of the Council on Ethical and Judicial Affairs (CEJA).
+This category includes the two components of the AMA’s Code of Medical Ethics: the AMA Principles of Medical Ethics, which establish the core ethical principles of the medical profession, and current opinions of the Council on Ethical and Judicial Affairs (CEJA).
 The Opinions represent CEJA’s application of the Principles of Medical Ethics to more than 200 specific medical ethical issues in medicine.
-For reference, each Opinion is followed by one or more Roman numerals that identify the Principle(s) from which the opinion is derived.
-Most Opinions are based on background reports, providing a detailed analysis of the salient ethical considerations, as well as the rationale behind the Council’s recommendations.
-These reports are referenced at the end of Opinions as appropriate and made available separately here.

-The Constitution establishes the basic principles of the AMA and the Bylaws provide the framework for the governance and administration of the Association.
-The AMA House establishes the content of the AMA Constitution and Bylaws.
+The constitution establishes the basic principles of the AMA and the bylaws (PDF) provide the framework for the governance and administration of the Association.
+The AMA HOD establishes the content of the AMA Constitution and Bylaws.